 History of St Alban's Cathedral

 Welcome to St Alban’s Cathedral!
-Last year we celebrated 100 years of ministry on Main Street.
+In 2017 we celebrated 100 years of ministry on Main Street.

 A Cathedral is a ‘mother church’ of a diocese and the home of the cathedra – the Bishop’s chair.
 St Alban’s was THE cathedral for the Diocese of Keewatin until 2014 when the diocese ceased to exist and St Alban’s became part of the Diocese of Rupert’s Land.
 Rupert’s Land had the Cathedral of St John’s and St Alban’s became A cathedral of the diocese.

 St Alban’s has been a presence in Kenora since 1882 when the first Anglican service was held on November 1.
 A short two years later the first building was constructed and known as St Alban’s on the Hill.
 A second building was constructed in the same location in 1893 after the first building burned to the ground in a tragic fire on January 10, 1892 That building was also destroyed by fire on February 2, 1917 and the present building was constructed in 1917 out of cut stone and near the water.
 It’s cornerstone was laid on August 7, 1917.

 The current building was designed by Arthur J. Wills, an architect from Winnipeg.

 The style is the Gothic Revival – a style that is said “to humble man and glorify God.”
 Because of that the Gothic Revival style was most often employed for church architecture.
 Its defining features include: steeply pitched gable roofs, foliated ornamentation, pointed arches, and towers.